×

 Care of Clivia and Bear Grass

-Care of Clivia and Bear Grass include pruning, fertilizers, watering etc. Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Bear Grass pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Clivia and Bear Grass include pruning, fertilizers, watering etc. Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Bear Grass pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Clivia needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Bear Grass needs Lots of watering and in winter, it needs Average Water.